Skip to main content

 /// @param liquidatedTrader is the trader you want to liquidate.

-/// @param requestPaper is the size of the position you want to take.
+/// @param requestPaper is the size of position you want to take .

 /// @param expectCredit is the amount of credit you want to pay (when liquidating a short position)